yqrashawn/conflux-portal-docs/01_Main_Concepts/02_Common_Terms.md

 ### Trustless
 <ul>
   <li id="trustless_l">
     A distributed trustless consensus which the blockchain is responsible for.
 Since everyone has a copy of the ledger of all transactions ever executed, there is no need for a third-party.
-You can verify the transactions yourself, however the Ethereum blockchain and Bitcoin blockchain were created to ensure rules and agreements between all parties are executed when all conditions are met.
+You can verify the transactions yourself, however the Conflux blockchain and Bitcoin blockchain were created to ensure rules and agreements between all parties are executed when all conditions are met.
   </li>
 </ul>